Exxiler/survey_form_fcc/README.md

 ## Description

-A small project that showcases a survey using HTML and CSS.
+A small project that showcases making a survey using HTML and CSS.

 ## Table of Contents